 State statutes govern medical malpractice lawsuits.
 In New Jersey, an injured patient has up to two years to file a claim for compensation.
 To be eligible for damages, you must be able to prove that a medical professional acted negligently and that this negligence caused your injuries.
 These cases are complicated, and the specific facts of each case can affect your eligibility for compensation.
-An experienced New Jersey medical malpractice attorney at The Rothenberg Law Firm will need to examine the particular aspects of your claim before determining if you have a valid case.

 What Kinds of Healthcare Providers Can Commit Medical Negligence?